Frequently Asked Questions

 - 11. When must the election for COGS be made and once made, can it be changed?

 - The election for COGS must be made by the due date, the extended due date or the date the report is filed, whichever is latest.
 The election to use COGS is made by filing the franchise tax report and deducting COGS.
 The report may be amended to calculate margin using compensation, 70% of total revenue or the E-Z computation, if qualified.
-The amended report must be filed within the statute of limitations (Updated 06/13/12)
+An amended report that results in a reduction of tax liability is a request for refund and must meet refund requirements.
+(Updated 05/31/13)

 - 12. Is there a difference between expensing and capitalizing allowable costs for the computation of COGS?